syncfusion-content/blazor-docs/blazor/document-editor/getting-started/web-app.md

 {% endhighlight %}
 {% endtabs %}

-N> If an interactivity location as Global no need to mention render mode.
+N> Supported render mode are `@rendermode InteractiveAuto`, `@rendermode InteractiveServer`, `@rendermode InteractiveWebAssembly` with the exception of `@rendermode Static`.
+If an interactivity location as Global no need to mention render mode.
 Set the interactivity mode for whole sample.
+Check out the [Blazor Render Modes](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0) for other Render Modes.

+N> Document Editor is supported in `@rendermode InteractiveAuto`, `@rendermode InteractiveServer`, `@rendermode InteractiveWebAssembly` with the exception of `@rendermode Static`.
 Check out the [Blazor Render Modes](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0) for other Render Modes.

 {% tabs %}
 {% highlight razor %}